arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - parameters depend on each other in a non-trivial way.
   Different model &rarr; different parameters.
 Added a model &mdash; update CLI
 - there should be a way to associate parameters with a group they come from
-  - is this parameter for architecture? for an optimizer? for dataset?
+  - is this parameter for an architecture? for an optimizer? for a dataset?
 - at some point second model appears (hi GANs!), and possibly a second optimizer, several types of datasets... now you need to support all of that in CLI
+  - multiply by backward-compatibility - unlikely you want to frequently drop previous interface
+  - hard to foresee all the things that can change
 - validation logic that capable of handling all these scenarios would be huge, buggy and not helpful at all

 **CLIs don't scale up well**.
 They work well only when you can decompose things into simpler components 'each doing one job'.
-That said, never seen anyone trying to turn a network layer into a separate CLI call.
+But never seen anyone turning a network layer into a separate CLI call.

 ## Looking forward